Amphipoda: Ecology

-Morphology
+Amphipods are a potential means of mitigating eutrophication in aquaculture facilities.

 Compared to other crustacean groups, such as the Isopoda, Rhizocephala or Copepoda, relatively few amphipods are parasitic on other animals.
 The most notable example of parasitic amphipods are the whale lice (family Cyamidae).
 Unlike other amphipods, these are dorso-ventrally flattened, and have large, strong claws, with which they attach themselves to baleen whales.
 They are the only parasitic crustaceans which cannot swim during any part of their life cycle.

 Foraging behaviour

 Most amphipods are detritivores or scavengers, with some being grazers of algae, omnivores or predators of small insects and crustaceans.
 Food is grasped with the front two pairs of legs, which are armed with large claws.
 More immobile species of amphipods eat higher quantities of less nutritious food rather than actively seeking more nutritious food.
 This is a type of compensatory feeding.
 This behaviour may have evolved to minimise predation risk when searching for other foods.
 Ampithoe longimana, for example, is more sedentary than other species and have been observed to remain on host plants longer.
 In fact, when presented with both high- and low-nutrition food options, the sedentary species Ampithoe longimana does not distinguish between the two options.
 Other amphipod species, such as Gammarus mucronatus and Elasmopus levis, which have superior predator avoidance and are more mobile, are better able to pursue different food sources.
 In species without the compensatory feeding ability, survivorship, fertility, and growth can be strongly negatively affected in the absence of high-quality food.
 Compensatory feeding may also explain the year-round presence of A. longimana in certain waters.
 Because algal presence changes throughout the year in certain communities, the evolution of flexible feeding techniques such as compensatory feeding may have been beneficial to survival.

 Ampithoe longimana has been observed to avoid certain compounds when foraging for food.
-In response to this avoidance, species of seaweed such as Dictyopteris membranacea or Dictyopteris hoytii have evolved to produce C11 sulfur compounds and C-9 oxo-acids in their bodies as defense mechanisms that specifically deter amphipods instead of deterrence to consumption by other predators.
+In response to this avoidance, species of seaweed such as Dictyopteris membranacea or Dictyopteris hoytii have evolved to produce C11 sulfur compounds and C-9 oxo-acids in their bodies as defence mechanisms that specifically deter amphipods instead of deterrence to consumption by other predators.